Choosing A Chair And Chair Accessories

 Health Insurance Schemes

-There are three main companies offering private health insurance in Ireland.
-These are:
+The main companies offering private health insurance in Ireland are:

 - Voluntary Health Insurance (VHI)

 Some policies provide members with cover for a limited number of aids and appliances under their out-patient schemes.
 A list of approved appliances is available on request.
 A claim for the reimbursement (part or full) will be subject to a member’s out-patient excess.
 Medical certification is usually necessary.
 Contact your health insurance company’s Customer Services to check if a particular appliance is covered by your policy.